awslabs/containers-cost-allocation-dashboard/terraform/cca_terraform_module/README.md

 ### Step 4: Deploy

-From the `deploy` directory, perform the following:
+From the root directory, perform the following:

 1. Run `terraform init`
 2. Run `terraform apply`